 - Baking powder.
 Since almond flour is a bit heavier than all-purpose flour the baking powder helps ensure the brownies have a nice rise.

 - Cornstarch.
-Also known as cornflour, this ingredient helps tenderize and provide softer baked goods.
+Also known as cornflour, this ingredient helps tenderize the brownie batter and provide softer brownies.

 Don't miss my almond flour banana bread or almond chocolate chip cookies.